Fawlty Towers: Origins

-Cleese was paid £6,000 for 43 weeks' work and supplemented his income by appearing in television advertisements.
-He states, "I have to thank the advertising industry for making this possible.
+Cleese was paid £6,000 for 43 weeks of work and supplemented his income by appearing in television advertisements.
+He said "I have to thank the advertising industry for making this possible.
 Connie and I used to spend six weeks writing each episode and we didn't make a lot of money out of it.
 If it hadn't been for the commercials I wouldn't have been able to afford to spend so much time on the script."